Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Limitations

 \section{Limitations}

 Our method has several limitations.
 First, we train on 2D spatial relations, which can conflict with 3D scene understanding.
 As shown in~\cref{fig_limitations}(a), a spoon positioned in front of a bear in 3D space may appear "below" it in the 2D projection.

-Second, handling scenarios with multiple spatial relationships becomes more challenging when \textit{three} relations are involved compared to two.
-Our accuracy drops from 0.28 with two relations to just 0.12 with three, showing that as the number of relations increases, accuracy tends to decrease. ~\cref{fig_limitations}(b) shows both successful generations and typical failure cases, such as entity neglect.
+Second, handling scenarios with multiple spatial relationships becomes more challenging as the number of relations grow. ~\cref{fig_limitations}(b) shows both successful generations and typical failure cases, such as entity neglect.

 Finally, despite substantial improvements, there is still a lot of headroom for improvement.
-Entity neglect and incorrect positioning persist, as shown in uncurated generation results in~\cref{fig:uncurated} in the Appendix.
+Entity neglect and incorrect positioning persist, as shown in the uncurated generation results in~\cref{fig:uncurated} in the Appendix.